Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Roasted Meats

-Roast Lamb is a favourite, alongside chicken, duck, pigeon, pork and beef are also popular choices for Sunday lunch.
+Roast Lamb is a favourite, alongside chicken, duck, pigeon, pork and beef which are also popular choices for Sunday lunch.
 These meats are often seasoned with local herbs and spices, then slow-roasted to perfection.

 Gbejniet